Sham Shui Po: Education

 Sham Shui Po is in Primary One Admission (POA) School Net 40.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Fuk Wing Street Government Primary School and Li Cheng Uk Government Primary School.

+Hong Kong Public Libraries maintains the Sham Shui Po Public Library in the Sham Shui Po Leisure and Cultural Building, as well as the Po On Road Public Library in the Po On Road Municipal Services Building.